nboutin109/Fitness-Tracker/README.md

-# Fitness tracker application
+# Title

+Mongodb Fitness Tracking application.

+## Purpose

-An application where the user can add workouts consisting of both cardio and resistance exercises
+An application where the user can add workouts consisting of both cardio and resistance exercises, and view their workout stats.

 ## Dependencies